The hornbeam bonsai, with their showy fall color, alternating leaves and interesting 'flowers,' make great subjects.

 The Pacific Bonsai Museum in Washington State, USA includes this wonderful example of a short, stout Carpinus subject.

 Walter Pall lives in Germany, he says "I consider myself an amateur who tries to work professionally."
-However, he is considered an artist by anyone who has seen his work!
+However, he is considered an artist by anyone who has ever seen his work!
 His extensive collection includes many types of conifers and deciduous trees.

 Pall's extensive collection includes many other types of conifers and deciduous trees.